Perron matrix semigroups

 \textbf{Key words:} {\em matrix, semigroup, Perron eigenvalue, common invariant cone }

 \begin{flushright} \textbf{AMS 2020 subject classification} {\em 15B48, 47D06}

 \end{flushright}

-If a set of several real~$d\times d$ matrices has a common invariant cone, then it possesses special properties that are similar to properties of non-negative matrices.
-In particular, some of the key facts of the Perron-Frobenius theory can be generalized to sets of matrices with an invariant cone.
-Such sets are widely applied and are studied in an extensive literature.
-However, the problem to decide whether given matrices share a common invariant cone can be hard.
-A short overview of this issue is given in Section~2 along with the corresponding references.
-In this paper we obtain necessary and sufficient conditions for the existence of an invariant cone.
-Those conditions are close to each other and can thus be considered as a criterion which holds apart from some exceptional cases.
-Classification of those cases is an intriguing problem addressed in Section~5.
+If several real~$d\times d$ matrices have a common invariant cone, then they possess special properties similar to properties of non-negative matrices.
+In particular, some of the key facts of the Perron-Frobenius theory can be generalized to matrix families sharing a common invariant cone.
+A question arises how to prove those properties if an invariant cone is not given?
+And how to determine that such a cone exists at all?
+The problem to decide whether a given set of matrices possesses a common invariant cone is referred to as the {\em invariant cone problem}.
+It is notoriously hard.
+A short overview is given in Section~2.
+In this paper, we obtain necessary and sufficient conditions.
+They are close to each other and can thus be considered as a criterion which holds apart from some exceptional cases.
+Classification of those exceptions is an intriguing problem related to matrix semigroups with special spectral properties.
+This issue is addressed in Sections 6 and 7.

-Consider an arbitrary multiplicative semigroup of real $d\times d$ matrices~$\cS$.
-Let~$K\subset \re^d$ be a closed convex cone with an apex at the origin, i.e., a closed set such that for every $\bx, \by \in K$, we have $\bx + \by \in K$ and for every number~$t \ge 0$, we have~$t\bx \in K$.
-The cone is called {\em proper} if it is non-degenerate (possesses a nonempty interior) and pointed, i.e., $K \cap (-K) \, = \, \{0\}$.
-If the converse is not stated, all cones are assumed to be proper.
-We say that a matrix~$A$ leaves a cone $K$ invariant if~$AK \subset K$.
-If all matrices from a semigroup~$\cS$ leave~$K$ invariant, then $K$ is called an {\em invariant cone} of~$\cS$.
+Consider an arbitrary nontrivial (containing at least one nonzero element) multiplicative semigroup of real $d\times d$ matrices~$\cS$.
+This means that for every~$A, B\in \cS$, we have~$AB\in \cS$.
+Let~$\bK\subset \re^d$ be a closed convex cone with an apex at the origin, i.e., a closed set such that for every $\bx, \by \in \bK$, we have $\bx + \by \in \bK$ and for every number~$t \ge 0$, we have~$t\bx \in \bK$.
+The cone is called {\em proper} if it is non-degenerate (possesses a nonempty interior) and pointed, i.e., $\bK \cap (-\bK) \, = \, \{0\}$.
+All cones are assumed to be proper.
+We say that a matrix~$A$ leaves a cone $\bK$ invariant if~$A\bK \subset \bK$.
+If all matrices from a semigroup~$\cS$ leave~$\bK$ invariant, then~$\bK$ is called an {\em invariant cone} of~$\cS$.